 Fig Sherry and Almond Christmas Cake

-Here's an alternative recipe for an alcoholic fruitcake that was created by the Waitrose and John Lewis Partnership team.
-Waitrose is a quality British grocery chain.
+Here's an alternative recipe for a holiday fruitcake that was created by the Waitrose and John Lewis Partnership team; a quality British grocery chain.
 Unusually it uses figs alongside traditional vine fruits.
 The quantities are given in grams and the oven temperatures are in Celsius.
 This cake serves 16 people.

 - 500 grams dried mixed fruit